Skip to Main Content

 Drug Testing

 Georgia does not prohibit the drug testing of employees, and employers are not expressly prohibited from discharging at-will employees who test positive on random drug tests.
-If an employer establishes a drug-free workplace program, it is eligible for a workers' compensation insurance discount, provided the program satisfies the requirements of the Georgia Drug-Free Workplace law.
+If an employer establishes a drug-free workplace program, they are eligible for a workers' compensation insurance discount, provided the program satisfies the requirements of the Georgia Drug-Free Workplace law.
 O.C.G.A. § 34-9-411, 34-9-413.
 The law requires drug testing applicants who have received conditional offers of employment.
 O.C.G.A. § 34-9-415(b)(1).
-Those employers with a drug-free workplace program must also test employees when the following occur: after an on-the-job injury resulting in loss of worktime; on reasonable suspicion of drug use; as part of a routinely scheduled employee fitness-for-duty medical examination; and after an employee returns to work following a drug rehabilitation program (not required if the employee entered the program voluntarily as opposed to after a positive drug test).
+Those employers with a drug-free workplace program must also test employees when the following occur: after an on-the-job injury resulting in loss of work time; on reasonable suspicion of drug use; as part of a routinely scheduled employee fitness-for-duty medical examination; and after an employee returns to work following a drug rehabilitation program (not required if the employee entered the program voluntarily as opposed to after a positive drug test).
 Id. § 34-9-415(b)(2)-(5).
 Prior to testing, all employees and applicants for employment must be given notice of testing, along with a written policy statement containing the information outlined in the statute.
 O.C.G.A.
 34-9-414.
 Workers' compensation benefits can be denied to an employee who unjustifiably refuses to submit to a reliable, scientific test performed in the matter set forth in Section 34-9-415.
 Employers should cautiously approach drug testing as it can present substantial hurdles.
 Finally, although Georgia law authorizes the use of medical marijuana, Georgia law does not require an employer to accommodate the use/consumption/possession/sale/etc., of medical marijuana.
 Georgia employers are likewise permitted to have a zero-tolerance policy prohibiting the on-duty and off-duty use of marijuana.
 O.C.G.A. § 16-12-191(g).

 Jury Duty and Court Attendance Leave

 It is unlawful for an employer to discharge, discipline, or otherwise penalize an employee because the employee is absent from his or her employment for the purpose of attending a judicial proceeding in response to a subpoena, summons for jury duty, or other court order or process that requires the attendance of the employee at the judicial proceeding.
 O.C.G.A. § 34-1-3.
 The subpoena, summons, or other court order may be from a state other than Georgia.
 Thomas v.
-HL-A Co., Inc., 720 S.E.2d 648, 651-52 (Ga.
+HL-A Co., 720 S.E.2d 648, 651-52 (Ga.
 App.
 2011) (finding Tennessee subpoena for Georgia employee's attendance was sufficient to invoke § 34-1-3(a)).
 This law does not apply to an employee charged with a crime, nor does it prohibit an employer from requiring an employee to provide reasonable notification of the expected absence.
 O.C.G.A § 34-1-3(c).

 Voting Leave